alipzsh/knowledge-base/encoding.md

 `a –> &#x61 –> %26%23x61`

 1. html encode
-2. URL encode to move in the network you could URL encode x61 too, but the browser doesn't.
+2. URL encode to move in through network
+  - you could URL encode `x61` too, but the browser doesn't.

+# attention

-- Unicode are decoded in js:  \u0061li --> ali
+- Unicode encoded characters are decoded in JS:  `\u0061li` --> `ali`
 - html attributes are decoded automatically in the browser: `<a href="&#x61" ...` --> `... href="a" ...`
-- character reference get decoded automatically (at least in html attribute).
+- character references get decoded automatically (at least in html attribute)

-to see them you should see the source code of the page, it won't be shown in the dev tools.
+- to see them you should see the source code of the page, it won't be shown in the dev tools.